-Which object is the odd one out?
-The showcase on crops and livestock farming may help you.
+Which of these six objects is the odd one out?
+The showcases presenting cultivation and breeding may help you find the answer.

 The octopus trap, from Portugal.
 This is the only object here that is used to catch an animal.
 The others are all used with plants.